KxSystems/docs/docs/wp/hdb-analysis/index.md

 level  : level of analysis, least to most intensive. default is 6
       0: check if specified tables exist in specified partitions
       1: check if .d files exist in specified partitions
-      2: check if partition field (.Q.pf) exists in the .d file per partiton
+      2: check if partition field (.Q.pf) exists in the .d file per partition
       3: check if partition field (.Q.pf) exists on disk per partition
       4: check if all columns in the .d file exist in the same partition
       5: check if all columns from the latest partition exist in each partition